September 27, 2025 (2mo ago) — last updated November 13, 2025 (20d ago)

 Common myths and clarifications

 Numerology is not a deterministic science.
-The Life Purpose App and Millman’s book present this approach as a framework for self-understanding rather than as a guarantee of future outcomes.23
+Millman’s book and the Life Purpose App present this approach as a framework for self-understanding rather than a guarantee of future outcomes23.

-The system invites curiosity and reflection more than blind belief.
-That balance—practical rather than prophetic—is what makes it helpful for people from diverse backgrounds.
+The approach invites curiosity and reflection more than blind belief.
+That balance—practical rather than prophetic—is what makes it useful for people from diverse backgrounds.
+Public interest in astrology and related systems has grown in recent years, which helps explain why more people explore numerology for personal meaning4.

 Clarifying myths